Data & Security

 - Your browsing or navigation patterns within the app

-The only network requests QuickContract makes are: AI provider API calls (initiated by you), license validation checks, Team sync operations (if enabled), and optional crash reports.
+The only network requests QuickContract makes are: AI provider API calls (initiated by you), license validation checks, and optional crash reports.

 Offline mode